 All of our employees, including employees who are officers or members of the Board are eligible to participate in the 2010 Plan.
 Consultants and advisors who perform services for us are also eligible to participate in the 2010 Plan.
-For Fiscal 2015, there were no options granted under the 2010 Plan.
-Pursuant to the terms of the Subscriptions Agreements for the Notes (see Note 5), we issued 51,000 Warrants in December 2015.
-For Fiscal 2014 and 2013, we granted, 147,500 and 420,500 options, respectively, to employees to acquire our Common Stock pursuant to the terms of 2010 Plan.
-Presented below is a summary of the terms of the grant of options and warrants:
+For Fiscal 2016 and 2015, there were no options granted under the 2010 Plan.
+For Fiscal 2015, we issued 51,000 Warrants pursuant to the terms of the Subscription Agreements for the Notes (see Note 5).
+For Fiscal 2016 and 2014, there were no warrants issued.
+For Fiscal 2014 we granted, 147,500 options, to employees to acquire our Common Stock pursuant to the terms of 2010 Plan.
+Presented below is a summary of the terms of the grant of options and Warrants:

 Year Ended December 31,

-2015 2014 2013
+2016 2015 2014

-Number of options granted - 147,500 420,500
+Number of options granted - - 147,500

-Number of Warrants granted 51,000 - -
+Number of Warrants granted - 51,000 -

-Vesting period none none 2 - 3 years
+Vesting period - none none

-Maximum term of option or Warrants from date of grant 3 years 7 years 6 - 7 years
+Maximum term of option or Warrants from date of grant - 3 years 7 years

-Exercise price per share \$ 1.35 \$ 1.39 \$1.48 - \$1.65
+Exercise price per share - \$ 1.35 \$ 1.39

-Weighted average fair value per share of options and Warrants
+Weighted average fair value per share of options and

-granted during the year \$ 0.26 \$ 0.59 \$ 0.56
+Warrants granted during the year - \$ 0.26 \$ 0.59

-We used the Black-Scholes option pricing model during Fiscal 2015, 2014 and 2013 to determine the fair value of the stock options and warrants at the date of grant.
+We used the Black-Scholes option pricing model during Fiscal 2015 and 2014 to determine the fair value of the stock options and Warrants at the date of grant.
 Based upon our limited historical experience, we determined the expected term of the stock option grants to be a range between 2.5 to 6.5 years, calculated using the "simplified" method in accordance with the SEC Staff Accounting Bulletin 110.
 We use the "simplified" method since our historical data does not provide a reasonable basis upon which to estimate expected term.